 - Register on the RSID system at http://rsid.leeds.ac.uk/ by clicking the Apply button and fully completing the application form.

-- At the end of the course is a short assessment.
-When you have passed send the results to the Radiation Protection Service, who will then offer you a date to get some practical training [this will take approximately 45 minutes of your time].
+At the end of the course is a short assessment.
+When you have passed the assessment you will then be given instructions of how to arrange a practical training session at Health and Safety Services [this will take approximately 45 minutes of your time].

-- You will receive your permit by email within a few days and your RSID account will be activated.
+After completing all of the above requirements you will receive your permit by email and your RSID account will be activated.
 Permits are valid for one academic year and must be renewed on an annual basis.

 I will be using sealed radioactive sources: